basmeesters/archlang/README.md

       of blocks.~~
     - ~~Break long lines in descriptions.~~
     - ~~Clusters to enable grouping.~~
-    - Interactive hiding / showing of clusters and descriptions.
+    - Interactive hiding / showing of clusters.
     - Ability to create a legend.
 * [ ] A small language to describe the graph-like structure, that gets interpreted and visualized.